A Namekian in Halkeginia

 Piccolo just smirked.
 If their current reactions were anything to go by, then he couldn't wait to see the looks on their faces when they found out exactly where they were.

 "That glass dome I was holding?" he began, eliciting several confused blinks from the two girls.
-Then, said confusion faded, slowly-yet-visibly morphing into shock as the proverbial penny finally dropped.
-"We're inside it."
+The confusion faded, slowly yet visibly morphing into shock as the proverbial penny finally dropped.

 The awkward silence that followed was so think that it could practically be touched.